-Those who have the savings habit down know how to set goals and follow them.
-They set goals, like paying for a trip or buying a home five years from now, and break those into smaller steps.
+Those who have great savings habits set goals and work hard to achieve them.
+After setting your goals — like paying for a trip or buying a home in five years — break them into smaller steps.
 Savers know how much they have to save each month to achieve long- and short-term savings goals, from this year all the way to retirement.
 And, they use those goals as motivation to stay on track and avoid unnecessary expenses.

 7. They also have a system to track and manage funds for different goals.

 Setting a savings goal is an exercise in futility if you don't figure out a system for saving money that works for you.
 Stay organized, be able to quickly and easily track your progress, and make adjustments as needed.
 Some people track savings for different goals using a spreadsheet, while others might actually create different savings accounts or sub-savings accounts to easily keep track of funds slated for different purposes.

 8. Shoot to save 10 percent of your income.

 While personal finance experts will have varying opinions on the appropriate amount to save, the advice to save 10 percent of your income is a good starting point.
 Other guidelines suggest saving as much as 20 percent of your income, like the 50-30-20 rule that says 50 percent of income should cover needs — like rent, groceries and transportation — 30 percent should cover wants — dining out, vacations or donations — and 20 percent should go to savings or debts.